isomerpages/moe-clementitownsec/_about-us/School Brochure.md

 ---
 title: School Brochure
-permalink: /about-us/school-brochure
+permalink: /about-us/school-brochure/
 description: ""
 ---

-Please click on this [link](/files/NTU-Academic-Calendar_AY2022-23-(Semester).pdf) to view our School Brochure.
+Please click on this&nbsp;[link]()&nbsp;to view our School Brochure.
 Thank you.

 <br>
 <br>